tomaspinho/rtl8821ce/README.md

 Make sure you have a proper build environment and `dkms` installed.

 ### Ubuntu & Debian
+The following steps are required prior to building the driver on Ubuntu/Debian:
 ```
 sudo apt install bc module-assistant build-essential dkms
 sudo m-a prepare
 ```
+Ubuntu users may also install the prebuilt [rtl8821ce-dkms](https://packages.ubuntu.com/bionic-updates/rtl8821ce-dkms) package, an older version of the driver maintained by the Ubuntu MOTU Developers group for bionic, eoan and focal.
+It has been known to work in cases where the newer driver available here does not.
+Bugs and issues with that package should be reported at [Launchpad](https://launchpad.net/ubuntu/+source/rtl8821ce/+bugs) rather than here.

 ### Arch Linux
 Make sure you have the `base-devel` package group installed before you proceed for the necessary compilation tools.